AI Outreach Automation

 OAuth authentication:

-# 30+ lines of code
+# 30+ lines of code, plus ongoing maintenance

-# 2. Download credentials.json
+# 2. Download credentials.json (or configure a client secret)

-# 3. Implement authorization flow
+# 3. Implement the authorization flow

-# 4. Handle token storage
+# 4. Handle secure token storage (encrypted at rest)

 # 5. Implement token refresh logic

-# 6. Handle errors (token revoked, expired, etc.)
+# 6. Handle errors (token revoked, expired, scope changed)

-# 7. Use token for SMTP authentication
+# 7. Use the token for SMTP/IMAP authentication

-# BAD: Store tokens in plaintext
+# BAD: store tokens in plaintext

 with open('token.txt', 'w') as f: